N'tomo mask

 This is a photo of the Bambara mask on display at The Australian Museum.
 It is made out of carved wooden anthropomorphic and then overlaid with metal.
-It was donated to the Museum in 1979 by the Bambara people.
+It was donated to the Museum in 1979 by some Bambara people.

 N'tomo masks are used by the Bambara people of West Africa.
 There are six male initiation societies that young males must pass through before becoming a man.
 N'tomo Dyo is the first of these through which boys pass before their circumcision.
 The mask represents the legendary ancestor of the Bambara and it is a symbol of protection.

 The mask is made of wood and may be covered in shells, seeds or brass.
 The face, which is typically oval-shaped, may be more or less abstract, but is always topped by a row of vertical projections.
 The number of spikes indicates whether the mask is masculine, feminine or androgynous.
 Three, six or nine are male; four and eight are female; and two, five and seven are androgynous.

 The mask was also used at agricultural festivities and to prevent illness.